CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Monitor-Interface-Administrative-State-and-Physical-State-on-Cumulus-Linux.md

 ### Running in the Background

-What if I want to run it in the background and redirect it to a log?
+What if you want to run it in the background and redirect it to a log?

 Cumulus Linux is Linux so use the `&` and `>` to redirect the output:

     cumulus@switch:~$ sudo sh -c "ip -timestamp monitor link > /var/log/link.log" &

-The redirect (\>) in the previous example requires you to use the quotation marks around the two commands subjected to the redirection clause (\>) so that both commands are run as the root user.
+The redirect (\>) in the previous example requires you to use the quotation marks around the two commands subjected to the redirection clause (\>) so that the root user runs both commands.
 If using the root account (disabled by default on Cumulus Linux 2.0 and later) there is no need:

     root@switch:~# ip -timestamp monitor link > /var/log/link.log &

 ### Automatically Logging on Boot

-What if I automatically want to log link activity, even if the switch is rebooted?
+What if you automatically want to log link activity, even if the switch reboots?

 Utilize the `rc.local` startup script located at `/etc/rc.local`.
 Here `rc.local` is already configured on a Cumulus Linux switch: